The Gurdjieff Movements

 Pauline de Dampierre

-Please see Upcoming Events to register for an Introduction to the Dances of G. I. Gurdjieff, a class open to all on Sunday, February 5th.
+Please see Upcoming Events to register for an Introduction to the Dances of G. I. Gurdjieff, classes open to all -- next date Sunday, April 16.

 Photo courtesy of the Gurdjieff Foundation of New York